|Department/School||School of Optometry and Vision Science|

 - The program is open to students with at least a 75% standing (or equivalent international level) in the last two years of:

 - An Optometry or Vision Science program.

-- An honours BSc (or BEng) (or equivalent) in an area relevant to the proposed studies.
+- An honors BSc (or BEng) (or equivalent) in an area relevant to the proposed studies.

-- An honours degree (or equivalent) in a health-related program.
+- An honors degree (or equivalent) in a health-related program.

-- An honours degree (or equivalent) with additional training or experience in a relevant field.
+- An honors degree (or equivalent) with additional training or experience in a relevant field.

 - Review the study and living costs